brookn3/SimpleCalculator/README.txt

 The Simple Calculator is an Android application and as the name suggests it is a calculator app.

+This app covers all of the edge cases (like a user trying to divide by zero) and it produces precise results by using BigDecimal objects to calculate the user's results.
+But this is all taken care of for the users so they can get the correct results and keep moving.

+If you would like to try out this application, simply download the APK file from: (app, release, app-release.apk).

 The bulk of the code is located at: (app, src, main, java, MainActivity.java);
 most of the code is straight forward except for the equalsBtn onClick function so please read through the comments in that function if you desire to get a better understanding of how it works.

-This application will soon be available in the Google Play Store.
+*** This application will soon be available in the Google Play Store. ***